Wi-Fi survey volatility is many factors

 Real world conditions can result in even higher losses when people start blocking the path of the signal.
 In the graph above I cut off the last 30 samples because it had some anomalous dip when I walked in front of the antenna.
 My body and maybe even my skeletal bones can actually cause temporary drops of 20 dBm.

-What I typically find is a -10 dBm drop when I position my body in the path of the Wi-Fi line-of-sight. -20 dBm can occasionally happen when certain large bones align just right.
+I typically see a -10 dBm drop when I position my body in the path of the Wi-Fi line-of-sight. -20 dBm can occasionally happen when certain large bones align just right.
 Declaring a 10 dBm fade margin is probably the reasonable standard practice.

 In the process of capturing this data, TCPDUMP also captured 15 other Wi-Fi APs in my neighborhood.
 Here’s one of the distant APs across the street going through multiple walls, moving people, and moving cars.
 I used Wireshark to filter the transmitter address and exported to CSV so that I can analyze in Excel.